abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: String
 - **Description**: When running in parallel, the evaluation of Fock exchange is done by distributing atom pairs on different threads, then gather the results. exx_distribute_type governs the mechanism of distribution.
 Available options are `htime`, `order`, `kmean1` and `kmeans2`.
   - `order`: Atom pairs are simply distributed by their orders.
-  - `hmeans`: The balance in time is achieved on each processor, hence if the memory is sufficient, this is the recommended method.
+  - `htime`: The balance in time is achieved on each processor, hence if the memory is sufficient, this is the recommended method.
   - `kmeans1` ,   `kmeans2`: Two methods where the k-means clustering method is used to reduce memory requirement.
 They might be necessary for very large systems.
 (Currently not used)
 - **Default**: `htime`